 The philosophy: spend on the big three, save everywhere else

 Your shelter, sleep system, and pack account for 80–90% of your base weight savings.
-That's where cottage gear pays off most.
-For everything else — footwear, clothing, cooking — mainstream options are often just as good and easier to replace on trail.
+That's where cottage gear pays off most dramatically.
+Everything else — footwear, clothing, cooking — is a rounding error by comparison.
+Mainstream options are often just as good for those things and a lot easier to replace on trail.

-This kit prioritizes the big three.
-Total cost lands around $850–$1,100 depending on options, which is comparable to a mid-tier mainstream setup but significantly lighter.
+This kit focuses on the big three.
+Total cost lands around $850–$1,100 depending on options — comparable to a mid-tier mainstream setup, but significantly lighter.

 Shelter: Six Moon Designs Lunar Solo (~$230)

-For a first cottage shelter, the Six Moon Designs Lunar Solo is the right choice.
+For a first cottage shelter, the Six Moon Designs Lunar Solo is the right call.
 It's been proven on thousands of thru-hikes, weighs around 26 oz, sets up with a single trekking pole, and costs less than half of a comparable DCF option.
-When you're ready to upgrade to DCF, you can — but start here and learn what you actually want from a shelter first.
+Start here and learn what you actually want from a shelter before spending DCF prices.

 If your budget allows for $300, step up to the Tarptent Notch Li.
-If budget is very tight, the Six Moon Designs Haven is a solid two-person option in the same price range.
+If budget is tight, the Six Moon Designs Haven is a solid two-person option in the same range.

 Sleep system: Enlightened Equipment Revelation 20°F (~$300)

-The EE Revelation 20°F in regular width is the default recommendation for most first-time quilt buyers — and for good reason.
-It's the most trusted quilt in the cottage market, comes in stock with short lead times, and the 20°F rating is appropriate for most three-season conditions on major trails.
+The EE Revelation 20°F in regular width is the default first-quilt recommendation, and I mean that — this is what most experienced hikers tell people to buy, and they're right.
+It's the most trusted quilt in the cottage market, comes in stock with short lead times, and the 20°F rating covers most three-season conditions on major trails.

-Order the 950FP down upgrade if your budget allows — the weight savings are real.
+Get the 950FP down upgrade if your budget allows.
 If you sleep cold, order the 10°F version or plan to use a liner in cold sections.
-Pair it with a 3–4 season sleeping pad rated R-4 or higher.
+Pair it with a sleeping pad rated R-4 or higher — the pad is doing half the work.

 Pack: Gossamer Gear Gorilla or Zpacks Nero (~$250–$350)

 For your first cottage pack, the Gossamer Gear Gorilla is the safest starting point.
-It has a semi-rigid frame sheet that's forgiving of heavier loads and an ergonomic fit — crucial if you're not yet at a sub-10 lb base weight where frameless packs shine.
-It's been a thru-hiker staple for years.
+It has a semi-rigid frame that's forgiving of heavier loads and a reliable ergonomic fit — important if you're not yet at a sub-10 lb base weight where frameless packs really shine.
+It's been a thru-hiker staple for years and there's a reason for that.

-If you're already confident in a lighter setup, the Zpacks Nero is a frameless option that weighs around 9 oz and excels at base weights under 12 lbs.
-Step up to the Arc Haul Ultra when you're ready for a fully optimized DCF kit.
+If you're already confident in a lighter setup, the Zpacks Nero is a frameless option around 9 oz that excels at base weights under 12 lbs.
+The Arc Haul Ultra is the upgrade when you're ready to fully optimize.

 Where to save

-Trekking poles: mainstream brands like Black Diamond Trail Pro or Gossamer Gear LT5 are perfectly adequate.
-Cottage trekking pole brands exist but aren't a priority for a first setup.
+Trekking poles: Black Diamond Trail Pro or Gossamer Gear LT5 — mainstream brands are perfectly adequate here, you know.

 Cooking: a $15 alcohol stove from Vargo or a BRS-3000T titanium canister stove is all you need.
 Don't spend cottage-gear money on cooking.